aj7tt/A-Tour-of-JavaScript/jQuery/README.md

 ```

-### What jQuery methods should I be familiar with? ⚡⚡
+### 1.What jQuery methods should I be familiar with? ⚡⚡

 jQuery gives us access to tons of different methods to add dynamic behavior to our sites, some methods you’ll see and use often including effects, events, and DOM manipulation: